fuzziqersoftware/newserv/README.md

 - Make sure you have CMake and libevent installed.
 - Build and install phosg (https://github.com/fuzziqersoftware/phosg).
 - Run `cmake . && make`.
-- Edit system/config.json to your liking.
+- Rename system/config.example.json to system/config.json, and edit it appropriately.
 - Run `./newserv` in the newserv directory.
 This will start the game server and run the interactive shell.
-(You can disable the interactive shell later by editing config.json.)
 You may need `sudo` if newserv's built-in DNS server is enabled.
 - Use the interactive shell to add a license.
 Run `help` in the shell to see how to do this.

 ### Connecting local clients